C-metric in a (nut)shell: Class

-We show plots of the shell energy density $\rho$ and pressure $p$ in~\autoref{fig:Class II left} \textbf{(c)} and \textbf{(d)}.
+We show plots of the shell energy density and pressure in~\autoref{fig:Class II left} \textbf{(c)} and \textbf{(d)}.
 The energy density and pressure may both be positive or negative.
 For $\rho,~p<0$, the energy density and pressure are maximised where the string meets the shell at $\phi=\pi$.
 For $\rho,~p > 0$, the energy density and pressure are maximised at $\phi=0$.
 Both the energy density and pressure increase with $M$ and are positive for sufficiently large $M$, as expected by~\eqref{eqn:large M SE}.
 In~\autoref{fig:Class II left} \textbf{(c)}, the graph of the energy density for $\wt{M}=\wt{M}_{\mrm{min}}$ is cut off to see the other curves clearly; as $\Mmin$ is given by~\eqref{eqn:II left zero diverge} for the plotted parameters, the energy density diverges as $\phi\to0$.
-The strong energy condition is satisfied for sufficiently large values of $M$.
+The NEC, WEC, and SEC are satisfied for sufficiently large values of $M$.

+In~\autoref{fig:Class II left}~\textbf{(e)} and \textbf{(f)}, we plot the shell speed of sound and ratio of pressure to energy density.
+We find that positive stress energy ($M>M_{\mrm{crit}}$) violates causality the the DEC.
+Again, this aligns with the intuition of Section~\ref{sec: A zero limit} that any black-hole solution surrounded by a shell with positive stress energy must have superluminal stress energy.

 As in Class $\mrm{II}_{\mrm{right}}$ and Class $\mrm{I}_{\mrm{C}}$, we find a critical mass parameter between the physical ($\rho>0$) and unphysical ($\rho<0$) solutions for which the stress energy of the shell vanishes.
 The critical mass is~\eqref{eqn:II crit mass} in both Class $\mrm{II}_{\mrm{right}}$ and Class $\mrm{II}_{\mrm{left}}$, since each is obtained from the other by mapping $\mc{A}\to-\mc{A}$ and the critical mass is quadratic in $\mc{A}$.
 For this choice of exterior mass parameter, the solution describes a spacetime consisting of an accelerated black hole, pulled by a finite-length string at whose end lies a point particle with mass $\mu_\pi$~\eqref{eqn:defect mass}.